 - FSEOG (Federal Supplemental Educational Opportunity Grant) for which a return of funds is required.

 If all the funds the student earned were not yet disbursed to the student's account before the student withdrew, the student may be due a post-withdrawal disbursement.
-If the post-withdrawal disbursement includes grant funds, the Financial Aid Office will automatically disburse the portion of these funds required to cover and outstanding tuition, fees, room and board charges at the University.
+If the post-withdrawal disbursement includes grant funds, the Financial Aid Office will automatically disburse the portion of these funds required to cover any outstanding tuition, fees, room and board charges at the University.

-There are some Title IV funds that a student may be scheduled to receive that must be cancelled once the student withdraws because of other eligibility requirements.
+There are some Title IV funds that a student may be scheduled to receive that must be canceled once the student withdraws because of other eligibility requirements.
 For example, the 2nd disbursement of a loan may not be disbursed after the student withdraws below half-time (6 credits).

-If the excess Title IV funds were disbursed to the student's account and must be returned according to the required Return to Title IV Funds calculation required by law, the Financial Aid office return a portion of the excess equal to the lesser of:
+If the excess Title IV funds were disbursed to the student's account and must be returned according to the required Return to Title IV Funds calculation required by law, the Financial Aid office must return a portion of the excess equal to the lesser of:

 - The student’s institutional charges (tuition, fees, room and board) multiplied by the unearned percentage of the funds, or

 - The entire amount of excess funds.